Baku Fortress Wall: 19th century

 Thus, the demolition of the outer fortress wall, begun in 1883, by September 1888 was completed.

 In October 1910, the mayor, Colonel P.I.
 Martynov informed the city mayor that under the existing laws it is strictly forbidden to destroy the remains of ancient fortresses, and offered to provide a detailed description of all damage to the wall for repair, and to ensure public safety against the possible collapse of the fortress wall, suggested taking the necessary measures.

 At the beginning of the twentieth century, the military governor of Baku in 1868 applied to the Caucasus Military Department for the demolition of the fortress in order to renovate the city as a military defensive fortification.
 In 1870, the second wall of the castle was demolished.

-The issue was raised again at the Summit in 1886 and it was decided that the door of the "Zulfugar Khan Gate" on the wall of the second castle was to be built next to the Shah Abbas gate, which was on the wall of the first fortress.
+The issue was raised again at the Summit in 1886, and it was decided that the door of the "Zulfugar Khan Gate" on the wall of the second castle was to be built next to the Shah Abbas gate, which was on the wall of the first fortress.

 There is also a mythical defender of Baku fortress.
-According to the legend spread among people giant bull's positive aura protected the fortress.
+According to the legend spread among people, the giant bull's positive aura protected the fortress.
 The bull was defended by two big lions.
 The Baku fortress has witnessed many historical events and defended the Shirvanshah state and the capital of the Baku khanate for a long time.

 Art depictions

 Icheri Sheher is depicted in the works of many artists.

-Monuments and streets of the ancient city can be seen in the works of Engelbert Kaempfer, Aleksey Bogolyubov, Grigory Gagarin, Vasily Vereshchagin, Aleksandr Kuprin, Azim Azimzade, Tahir Salahov and other famous artists.
+Monuments and the streets of the ancient city can be seen in the works of Engelbert Kaempfer, Aleksey Bogolyubov, Grigory Gagarin, Vasily Vereshchagin, Aleksandr Kuprin, Azim Azimzade, Tahir Salahov and other famous artists.

 The general plan of Icheri Sheher is reflected on the opposite side of the Azerbaijani banknote of 10 manat.